-Scammers have victimized U.S. citizens around the world, including in Belgium.
+U.S. citizens have lost tens of thousands of dollars in scams, in Belgium.
 See our website on international financial scams to protect yourself while traveling.
-A common internet scam is for a distressed U.S. citizen travel to be stranded in Belgium in need of funds to pay for customs fees.
+A common internet scam is for friends, family, or others receive a message that a U.S. citizen traveler is stranded in Belgium and in need of funds to pay for customs fees.
 These are confidence schemes.
-U.S. citizens have lost tens of thousands of dollars in such scams.
 Funds transferred in response to such offers are rarely recovered.
 U.S. citizens in the United States who have been victimized by Internet crime should report it to the Internet Crime Complaint Center.
 U.S. citizens present in Belgium who have been victimized should contact the Regional Security Office at the U.S. Embassy in Brussels (Telephone 011-32-2-811-4057).
 Depending on the circumstances, the Regional Security Office can then direct you to the appropriate Belgian, U.S., or international law enforcement agency.

 Victims of Crime:

 Report crimes to the local police at 101.
 For all other emergencies, please dial 112.
 Contact the U.S. Embassy at +(32) (2) 811-4000.
 Remember that local authorities are responsible for investigating and prosecuting the crime.